Atrocities in the Congo Free State: Severed hands as proof and currency

+Drawing on such testimony, novelist Peter Forbath has argued that severed hands were a defining symbol of the Congo Free State and "became a sort of currency."
+He contended that, in practice, Force Publique soldiers and allied auxiliaries sometimes presented hands instead of rubber when they could not meet a quota, used hands to make up for missing conscripts for labour gangs, and, in some cases, received bonuses according to how many hands they collected.

+Modern historians have debated how far dismemberment of living people formed a systematic policy.
+In 2014, David Van Reybrouck stated that the photographs of mutilated people have created a misconception that dismemberment of the living was a widespread practice.
+Instead, he posits that the “hand system” was primarily tied to the control of ammunition and to lethal violence, rather than to a formal policy of amputating living people as a routine punishment for failing to collect rubber.
+He wrote that while dismemberment of the living did occasionally happen, the practice was not as systemic as often presented.

+Jean Stengers and Daniël Vangroenweghe have also stated there was no systemic practice of dismembering living people as a punishment for not producing enough rubber.
+Most cases of dismemberment of the living were caused by soldiers who had shot people and had cut off their hands thinking they were dead while they were in fact still alive.

 Leopold II reportedly disapproved of dismemberment because it harmed his economic interests.
 He was quoted as saying "Cut off hands—that's idiotic.
 I'd cut off all the rest of them, but not hands.
 That's the one thing I need in the Congo."

 Prisons and hostage taking

-One practice used to force workers to collect rubber included taking women and family members hostage.
+One practice used to force workers to collect rubber included taking wives and family members hostage.
 Leopold never proclaimed it an official policy, and Free State authorities in Brussels emphatically denied that it was employed.
 Nevertheless, the administration supplied a manual to each station in the Congo which included a guide on how to take hostages to coerce local chiefs.
 The hostages could be men, women, children, elders, or even the chiefs themselves.
 Every state or company station maintained a stockade for imprisoning hostages.
 ABIR agents would imprison the chief of any village which fell behind its quota; in July 1902 one post recorded that it held 44 chiefs in prison.
 These prisons were in poor condition and the posts at Bongandanga and Mompono each recorded death rates of three to ten prisoners per day in 1899.
 Persons with records of resisting ABIR were deported to forced labour camps.
 There were at least three such camps: one at Lireko, one on the Upper Maringa River and one on the Upper Lopori River.